 Enrollment for the course is by written application: https://bit.ly/EGR491-F18-Application.

 Applications must be submitted by 6:00pm on 19 April 2018.

 - Chris Kuenne, John Danner, Built for Growth

 - See instructor for complete list

-Students must read a case study for each class, plus supplemental readings that lay out key frameworks, totaling 30-65 pages per week.
-Participation grades are awarded for insightful analysis and fact-based recommendations.
+Students must read a case study and supplemental readings 30-65 pages per week.
 For the midterm and final assignments, students select a start-up and interview the founder.
 The midterm paper is a written analysis of the company, whereas for the final presentation, students must develop a growth initiative and pitch it as if seeking financing.

 Not Open to Freshmen.

 Enrollment for the course is by written application.
 Please see above for application date and further information.

 The course includes lecture/discussion sessions, readings from articles, classroom discussions of "cases" describing real entrepreneurial situations, and a few visits to class by entrepreneurs to provide current "real world" guidance.